Europe shares rise as FedEx/TNT bid feeds M&A fever

 * Euro zone manufacturing data boosts sentiment

-LONDON/PARIS, April 7 European shares rose on Tuesday as FedEx's 4.4 billion euro ($4.8 billion) bid for Dutch package delivery firm TNT Express prompted a rally in the shares of other postal companies.
+PARIS/LONDON, April 7 European shares rose in early trading on Tuesday, as FedEx's 4.4 billion euro ($4.8 billion) bid for Dutch package delivery firm TNT Express sparked a rally in the shares of other courier companies.

-TNT stock jumped 30 percent, while PostNL -- TNT's largest shareholder, which has said it would tender its 14.7 percent stake in the FedEx offer -- surged 13 percent.
-Royal Mail, Deutsche Post and Kuehne & Nagel gained 1.5-2.7 percent.
+TNT stock jumped 31 percent, while PostNL - TNT's largest shareholder, which has said it would tender its 14.7 percent stake to the FedEx offer - surged 13 percent, while Royal Mail, Deutsche Post and Kuehne & Nagel gained 1.4-1.7 percent.

 "The disappointment on the U.S. jobs figures is prompting investors to rethink the scenario of a first rate hike in June, which is good news for the market," Barclays France portfolio manager Philippe Cohen said.